-So, you’re considering starting a worm farm in a brand-new worm bin.
-What do you need to know before you start?
-We’ll cover the basics quickly in this article, so you know what you don’t know!
+So, you’re considering starting a worm farm in a brand-new worm bin and are asking yourself "what do I need to know before I start?"

-You need to provide bedding, so your worms have a carbon-rich, moisture absorbent material to live in.
-You can use clothing scraps, shredded paper, coconut coir, cardboard pieces, aged compost, wood shavings, straw, dried leaves, soil, and anything else that’s high in carbon and biodegradable.
-If it qualifies as a ‘brown’ for your compost pile, chances are you can use it.
+Anything that qualifies as a 'brown' for your compost pile, chances are you can use it as a worm bedding.
+Examples include things such as clothing scraps, shredded paper, coconut coir, cardboard pieces, aged compost, wood shavings, straw, dried leaves, soil, and anything else that’s high in carbon and biodegradable.

-Change their bedding every few months or when you harvest the castings – your worms will appreciate it.
-For tips on harvesting, check out this link.
+Over time, the worms will turn the carbon brown bedding will become a part of the worm castings and will be harvested.
+You'll change their bedding every few months, when you harvest the castings – your worms will appreciate the fresh start.
+For tips on harvesting, check out this video.

 Feeding your worms

-Now, let’s talk about the most important step, which is feeding.
-You can give your worms kitchen scraps, any uncooked food, bedding materials, and more.
-Just toss in some food as and when you have it, making sure your worms always have something to munch on.
-A pound of worms can work their way through half a pound of food every day.
+Now, let’s talk about the most important step, which is feeding your worms.
+You will learn over time what foods your worms eat quickly and which things take longer for them to break down.
+Reduce your food waste by feeding your worms kitchen scraps.
+They like any uncooked fruits and veggies, coffee grounds, bedding materials, and more.
+Just toss in some food every 7-10 days, as needed, making sure your worms always have something to munch on.

 Drainage and ventilation

-If you’re making your own worm bin, you will need to make sure these two conditions are met, or you risk having a stinky mess on your hands.
+If you’re making your own worm bin, you will need to make sure these two conditions are met.
+If not, you risk having a stinky mess on your hands, or worse, dead worms.

 Here are some more tips for keeping your worms happy, healthy and productive: